 - Any information given about another employee that is produced on the College's letterhead or other stationery is defined as a "College reference". - All College references must be provided in writing and not given verbally over the telephone or in person.
-We will try to respond quickly to any urgent requests. - Copies of all requests for College references should be forwarded to the HR Manager so that factual details can be provided from employee files for the head of department to produce a reply. - As a general rule, references should be of a factual nature (e.g. confirmation of employment dates, position, etc.).
-If there is any doubt, refer to the HR Manager. - Copies of College references should be given to the HR Manager for filing on individual personnel files (whether for an existing or previous employee).
+We will try to respond quickly to any urgent requests. - All requests for College references should be forwarded to the HR team to produce a reply. - College references should be of a factual nature (e.g. confirmation of employment dates, position, etc.).
+If there is any doubt, refer to the HR Manager.